DontPanicO/jwtXploiter/README.md

 - Not For Students

-  - Since this tool automates lot of stuff, without force the user to know what's happening under the wood, it won't help you to understand the vulnerabilities it exploits.
+  - Since this tool automates lot of stuff, without force the user to know what's happening under the hood, it won't help you to understand the vulnerabilities it exploits.

 ### To Know